RetypeOS/axes/README.md

 **The Unified Workflow:**

 - `axes lint`: From the root, runs linting on **both** sub-projects in parallel.
-- `axes api run`: Starts only the API server.
+- `axes api/run`: Starts only the API server.
-- `axes web build`: Builds only the frontend's Docker image, using global variables.
+- `axes web/build`: Builds only the frontend's Docker image, using global variables.

 `axes` creates a **cohesive language** over a set of heterogeneous tools, making the development experience predictable and simple, no matter the stack's complexity.